 TONGARIRO OR THE GLOW-WORM CAVES?

-On the way to the Tongariro we stopped once or twice to make a photo.
-On approach to the mountains you feel indeed as you would getting closer to the Mordor of the Lord of the Rings.
-We left our fellows, and hit the road.
+On the way to the Tongariro, we stopped once or twice to take a photo.
+On approach to the mountains, you feel true as you would getting closer to the Mordor of the Lord of the Rings.
+We left our fellows and hit the road.
 We were supposed to pick up them in seven or eight hours.
 Joking we promised them a barbecue just after their descent.

-To get to the Waitomo glow-worm caves we needed more than two hours ride.
+To get to the Waitomo glow-worm caves, we needed more than two hours ride.
 The distance was 170 km.
 On the way there and back we were sightseeing picturesque green hills.
-In aftermath, one of the most interesting scenic roads we saw in New Zealand.
+In the aftermath, one of the most attractive scenic roads we saw in New Zealand.
 It remained me of Scotland.
 But the green hills in New Zealand are somewhat different.

 En route From Tongariro to Waitomo.
 The scenic views

-As we arrived at the caves it turned out that the sightseeing of the caves including descent lasts only 45 minutes.
+As we arrived at the caves, it turned out that the sightseeing of the caves, including descent, lasts only 45 minutes.
 For that long ride we made, and the prospect of the return way it was too short for me.
-We had surplus of time.
+We had a surplus of time.
 So, I asked my fellows whether I can visit another cave.
 ‘Yes’, they said.
-‘In the meantime we will grab a bite.
+‘In the meantime, we will grab a bite.
 We are not feeling well.
 It might be too cold inside’.

 Inside the Ruakuri caves

 The glow worms in the first cave were fascinating.
 But the sightseeing tour was indeed very short.
-My decision to go the other cave gave me much more better travelling experience.
-The visit in Ruakuri caves 60 meters below the surface was worthwhile.
+My decision to go to the other cave gave me a much better traveling experience.
+The visit to Ruakuri caves 60 meters below the surface was worthwhile.
 It lasted altogether one and half hour that went by before I have noticed it.
-On this day I understood the first time, while New Zealand is recommended for all who would like to enjoy versatile outdoor activities.
-A special path was prepared for visitors, the tour was very well planned and our lady guide was professional.
+On this day, I understood the first time, while New Zealand is recommended for all who would like to enjoy varied outdoor activities.
+A first path was prepared for visitors, the tour was very well planned, and our lady guide was professional.
 We had to follow strict safety and environmental protection rules.

 On the way back from Tongariro National Park

 The aftermath.
-After having seen the photos my fellows made in Tongariro I regret not coming with them, even at the cost of additional trainings in the gym to prepare.
-I would however take their advice to descent at the same side of the mountains that they approached them.
-The advantage would be a possibility to make photographs with sunlight in different position.
-The visit in the glow-worm caves provided that you take the extended tour but not only the basic one is worthwhile, as well.
-The road between those both locations is truly a scenic one.
-At this part of New Zealand our planning failed.
+After having seen the photos my fellows made in Tongariro, I regret not coming with them, even at the cost of additional training in the gym to prepare.
+I would, however, take their advice to descent on the same side of the mountains that they approached them.
+The advantage would be a possibility to make photographs with sunlight in a different position.
+The visit to the glow-worm caves provided that you take the extended tour, but not only the basic one is worthwhile, as well.
+The road between those both locations is genuinely a scenic one.
+In this part of New Zealand, our planning failed.
 We should have stayed there for two days and all visit both – the Tongariro park and the caves.

 WRONG PLANNING OR LACK OF TEAMWORK?

-This was the first time as we failed as a traveling team.
+This was the first time we failed as a traveling team.
 We had only some snacks in the van.
 Even if we were planning a barbecue for our hungry fellows, we did not think about the time schedule.
-In our planning we neither counted in bringing some true food to our tired fellows nor the fact that restaurants close early in New Zealand.
+In our planning, we neither counted in bringing some real food to our tired fellows nor the fact that restaurants close early in New Zealand.
 This time we spent the night in a regular hotel.
 Making us a decent supper was not possible.
-We ended in running quickly around ten pm to a supermarket that was almost closing.
-As we had to wake up early to bring our trekking fellows to the mountains, it was the first day as we deprived us both of sleep and of decent meal.
-Taking into account the day activities we planned in, the distance between hotels booked turned to be too long.
-On this day we also realised that already the second of us is seek.
+We ended in sprinting at around ten pm to a supermarket that was almost closing.
+As we had to wake up early to bring our trekking fellows to the mountains, it was the first day as we deprived us both of sleep and of a decent meal.
+Taking into account the daily activities we planned in, the distance between hotels booked turned to be too long.
+On this day we also realized that already the second of us is sick.
 Thankfully this night was planned as a longer one.
-A good night sleep of eight hours allowed us to truly rest.
+A good night’s sleep of eight hours allowed us to truly rest.

 DAY 3 ROUTE

 Three of us made a long walk in the mountains.
-The remaining ones hit a road making there and back more than 300 km.
-Out of those four I was the only one who spent longer time on sightseeing caves.
-In aftermath for three of us, the day was about forty minutes of sightseeing on foot and around eight hours in the van.
+The remaining ones hit the road making there and back more than 300 km.
+Out of those four, I was the only one who spent a long time on sightseeing caves.
+In the aftermath of three of us, the day was about forty minutes of sightseeing on foot and around eight hours in the van.

 A DAY LOST

-On Wednesday directly after breakfast we hit the road.
+On Wednesday directly after breakfast, we hit the road.
 This should be the day as we cross to the Southern Island.
 The crossing was at four pm.
-As we departed, and first time stopped at a view-point to make some pictures I did not give it much thought.
-For around two or two and half hours we drove through beautiful locations stopping yet twice.
+As we departed, and the first time stopped at a view-point to take some pictures, I did not give it much thought.
+For around two or two and a half hours, we drove through beautiful locations stopping yet twice.
 Once to photograph sheep on the field and the other time for coffee.
 I think the small coffee shop and a small camping field was run by a Maori woman.
-The coffee shop was very colourful.
+The coffee shop was very colorful.
 I took some pictures to remember.
 My coffee was delicious.
-Yet again I took a ‘machiacino’ – coffee with chocolate and milk.
-Rested and in the good mood got into the van.
+Yet again, I took a ‘mochaccino’ – coffee with chocolate and milk.
+Rested and in an excellent mood, I got into the van.

-As we all were inside we realised that we are not going forward, but we head back.
+As we all were inside, we realized that we are not going forward, but we head back.
 ‘We had plenty of time, so I took a side road in a scenic valley.
-We now come back to Wanganui to take the road to Wellington’ we heard.
+We now come back to Wanganui to make the way to Wellington’ we heard.
 My good mood suddenly disappeared.

-It took us altogether yet around three and half hours to get to the capital city.
-In aftermath, altogether five or six hours in the van, with three short breaks for photos and coffee.
-As we got to Wellington, we had an hour and a half before check in and boarding time onto the ferry.
-The lady at the check-in proposed us that we take an earlier ferry.
+It took us all together yet around three and a half hours to get to the capital city.
+In the aftermath, altogether five or six hours in the van, with three short breaks for photos and coffee.
+As we got to Wellington, we had an hour and a half before check-in and boarding time onto the ferry.
+The lady at the check-in proposed to us that we take an earlier ferry.
 But, we had to tank diesel before we returned our van to the operator.
 As well as to repack our main luggage to somehow fit the camping equipment we had with us (loose in the trunk) into it.
 Only hand luggage was allowed on board.
-To at least see Wellington, we made a fifteen minute round.
+To at least see Wellington, we made a fifteen-minute round.
 Yet we had to wait another half hour or so in the ferry departure lounge till the boarding time.

 This was the first time I had second thoughts about our planning.
 Yesterday most of us spent almost the whole day in the van.
-Yes indeed, the roads were the scenic ones.
+Yes, indeed, the roads were the scenic ones.
 But this was our fourth day in New Zealand.
 Most of the roads we took were scenic ones.
-Stopping at various view or road overhaul points to make beautiful photos rarely works.
-There are usually bushes in the forefront that hinder a clean shot.
-In aftermath, during our two weeks journey we stopped only at a few view points, where the view was truly clean.
+Stopping at various views or road overhaul points to make beautiful photos rarely works.
+There are usually bushes at the forefront that hinder a clean shot.
+In the aftermath, during our two weeks journey, we stopped only at a few viewpoints, where the view was truly clean.
 Three weeks before we had the same problem in Norway.
-Beautiful views seen through the window, but rarely an occasion to make a photo at a truly photogenic site.
-Taking yet another scenic road in the morning there and back we lost four hours of our time.
+Beautiful views are seen through the window, but rarely an occasion to take a photo at a truly photogenic site.
+Taking yet another scenic road in the morning there and back, we lost four hours of our time.
 Practically we had no time to walk the streets of Wellington, not to mention to grab a bite.
 We had only time to grab some sandwiches in the ferry departure lounge.
 I was disappointed, but it was not up to me to decide.

-No to lose the day, the most of the ferry crossing I spent moving from one deck to another to contemplate the views.
+No to lose the day, most of the ferry crossing I spent moving from one deck to another to contemplate the views.
 Most of our journey was through mountainous fjords.
 The sky was covered with clouds.
 I made many photos.
-But altogether it was not a good time to make fine photographs.
+But altogether it was not a good time to make beautiful photographs.
 Just some to remember the trip.
 The ferry crossing took us three hours.
-As we arrived at Picton we had to pick up yet another rental van.
+As we arrived at Picton, we had to pick up yet another rental van.
 We all were hungry.
-All day was on snacks.
+All-day was on snacks.
 Already the second in the row.
 But it was late, around eight or nine pm.
-Yet another time we had to realise that kitchens close early in New Zealand.
+Yet another time, we had to realize that kitchens close early in New Zealand.

-Finally we found a restaurant.
+Finally, we found a restaurant.
 The day ended with a delicious supper.
 I took the domestic mussels.
-New Zealand is known for its sea food.
-Yet another speciality from my bucket list.
+New Zealand is known for its seafood.
+Yet another specialty from my bucket list.
 My day was rescued.

 Now in a hotel in Richmond, after two or three hours exhausting car trip.
 I am tired.
 The loud music in the car caused me a headache.
-Even not considering the loud jokes on to how our two (sick) fellows must not fall asleep and must be woke up.
+Even not considering the loud jokes on how our two (sick) fellows must not fall asleep and must wake up.
 ‘Sleeping you will be at home’ we have heard.
 I think I still slept for an hour or so.
-As we arrived it was shortly after midnight.
+As we arrived, it was shortly after midnight.
 I was too exhausted and disappointed over the day to care.
-My stomach is still full with the late supper.
+My stomach is still full of late supper.
 I should decide: ‘sip of wine or painkillers’.
-I feel so badly, I will not fall asleep.
+I feel so bad, I will not fall asleep.

 A glass or two of red wine made my muscles ease.
 I am dehydrated.
 Drink one glass of water after another.
-Yet I am realising I am getting sick, too.
+Yet I realize I am getting sick, too.
 Probably I caught the virus from my two sick fellows.
-All time we spend together in the van and later in the same apartment.
-Or is it lack of sleep?
+All-time we spend together in the van and later in the same apartment.
+Or is it a lack of sleep?

 DAY 4 ROUTE

 Day 4 route included a three-hour ferry crossing from Wellington (Northern Island) to Picton (Southern Island).
-With no breaks it was still twelve hours en route.
-Added to eight hours for most of us on the day before, wrongly planned in aftermath.
-Even if the next day was planned as a ‘physical’ one.
-Of less than 3000 km in original planning, during the first four days we did theoretically more than a half.
+With no breaks, it was still twelve hours en route.
+Added to eight hours for most of us on the day before, wrongly planned in the aftermath.
+Even if the next day was intended as a ‘physical’ one.
+Of less than 3000 km in initial planning, during the first four days, we did theoretically more than a half.
 Four hundred km daily on average.

 We already know that because of a storm hitting West Coast and the South we have to skip our plans for Thursday.
-Our plans for tomorrow / today (it is 2 am) will depend on the weather.
+Our plans for tomorrow/today (it is 2 am) will depend on the weather.
 We know we can sleep longer in the morning.
 A relief.
-Some vitamin C and a painkiller should be enough … I hate to be sick while travelling …
+Some vitamin C and a painkiller should be enough … I hate to be sick while traveling…